 - Minimize incoming sunlight from windows by closing the curtains or blinds.
 At the same time ensure enough ambient lighting is provided, by e.g. switching on lamps and lighting, providing a typical lighting scenario.

-- Scanning outdoors with the Matterport camera is currently not advised or supported for creating Area Targets because bright sunlight can negatively impact the 3D data from a scan and lead to alignment issues and poor 3D geometry.
+- Scanning outdoors with the Matterport camera is currently not supported for creating Area Targets because bright sunlight can negatively impact the 3D data from a scan and lead to alignment issues and poor 3D geometry.
 Sunlight makes it very difficult to create a compact mesh of the scanned area.

 - Additionally, Matterport’s ‘360-degree views’ (panorama images) are not supported as they do not contribute to the dollhouse or floorplan view.